 The statement will need to be completed with your date of birth and signature unless a signature waiver has been granted by the Electoral Registration Officer.
 It is illegal to sign a postal voting statement on behalf of anyone else.

 If you do not follow the above steps when completing your postal vote statement, your postal vote may be rejected and not counted.

 Not sure what to do?
 The video below offers guidance on completing your postal ballot paper.

-Post the envelope yourself, or ask someone you trust to post it for you.
+Post the envelope yourself or ask someone you trust to post it for you.
 Don't leave it where someone could pick it up.

+The deadline for Electoral Services to receive a written cancellation of postal voting arrangement before an election is 5pm, 11 working days before polling day.
 This is also the deadline to make changes to an existing postal vote including changing your postal vote to a proxy vote.

-Updated: 17 December 2019
+Updated: 17 November 2023